-The team defines “building back better” as a “holistic concept using post-disaster reconstruction and recovery to improve the community’s physical, social, environments, and economic conditions to create a more resilience community in an effective and efficient way.”
+The team defines “building back better” as a “holistic concept using post-disaster reconstruction and recovery to improve the community’s physical, social, environments, and economic conditions to create a more resilient community in an effective and efficient way.”

 The site provides the tools, concepts, and publications on better building back principles used in New Zealand and other countries such as Japan, Australia, and Sri Lanka after a major disaster.